Sterling-Cooper/Sterling-Cooper.github.io/_posts/2024-04-01-ma-reflections.md

 ---
 layout: post
-title: Reflections on an MA Programme (and Half a Career)
+title: Reflections on an M.A.
+Programme (and Half a Career)
 tags: career
 ---

-My decision to enrol in this MA will be forever entwined with my decision to take a break from my job.
+My decision to enrol in this M.A. will be forever entwined with my decision to take a break from my job.

 ## The Forty-Year Career